The character of topological groups, via bounded systems, Pontryagin--van Kampen duality and pcf theory: Overview and main results

-For a cardinal $\kappa$ (thought of as a set of cardinality $\kappa$), \IndexPrint{$[\kappa]^\alephes$} is the family of all countable subsets of $\kappa$.
-The \IndEmph{weight} of a topological space $X$ is the minimal cardinality of a basis of open sets for the topology of $X$.
-For brevity, define the \IndEmph{compact weight} of $X$ to be the supremum of the weights of compact subsets of $X$.
+For a cardinal number $\kappa$, thought of as a set of cardinality $\kappa$, the set \IndexPrint{$[\kappa]^\alephes$} is the family of all countable subsets of $\kappa$.
+The \emph{weight} of a topological space $X$ is the minimal cardinality of a basis of open sets for the topology of $X$.
+For brevity, define the \emph{compact weight} of $X$ to be the supremum of the weights of compact subsets of $X$.
 For nondiscrete (locally) compact groups, the character is equal to the (compact) weight.
-The main theorem of this paper, stated in an inner language, is the following.
+The main theorem of this paper, stated in an inner language, is the following one.
+Note that this theorem is directly applicable to every group containing an open abelian non-locally compact $k_\omega$ group $G$.

-\bmain Assume that the group $G$ has an open subgroup $H$ such that $H$ is abelian non-locally compact, and the topology of $H$ is determined by a countable cofinal family of compact subsets.
-Let $\kappa$ be the compact weight of $H$, and $\lambda$ be the minimum among the compact weights of the quotients of $H$ by compact subgroups.
-Then: the character of $G$ is the maximum of $\fd$, $\kappa$, and the cofinality of $[\lambda]^\alephes$. \emain
+\bthm Let $G$ be an abelian non-locally compact $k_\omega$ group.
+Let $\kappa$ be the compact weight of $G$, and $\lambda$ be the minimum among the compact weights of the quotients of $G$ by compact subgroups.
+Then the character of $G$ is the maximum of $\fd$, $\kappa$, and the cofinality of $[\lambda]^\alephes$. \ethm

-In particular, if $G$ has no proper compact subgroups (this is the case, e.g., for $A(X)$), or more generally, if quotients by compact subgroups do not decrease the compact weight of $G$, then the character of $G$ is the maximum of $\fd$ and $\cof([\kappa]^\alephes)$.
+In particular, if the group $G$ has no proper compact subgroups (this is the case for the free abelian groups considered below), or more generally, if quotients by compact subgroups do not decrease the compact weight of $G$, then the character of $G$ is the maximum of $\fd$ and $\cof([\kappa]^\alephes)$.